-This bill proposes regulation that will enable trials to be conducted of autonomous vehicles with no human driver and transporting passengers in the cabin.
-To date, trials have been conducted in Israel of autonomous vehicle operation, in a manner that examines only the very functions of the vehicle under different conditions.
-The purpose of this proposal is to enable trials of autonomous vehicles in a manner that simulates commercial operation, in which - unlike in trials conducted to date - vehicles will have no human driver but will carry passengers, including paid passengers, on public roads and not only in closed compounds.
+General This bill proposes a regulation that will enable experiments in an autonomous vehicle, without having a driver in it, and while it is driving passengers.
+To date, experiments have been conducted in Israel on the operation of autonomous vehicles, in an outline that examines only the very functions of the vehicle under different conditions; the purpose of this proposal is to enable an experiment in an autonomous vehicle, in such a manner that simulates a commercial operation outline, in which - unlike in the existing experiments - there will not be a driver in the vehicle, and there will be passengers, including paid passengers, all which will be carried out on public road and not only in closed compounds.